Is Dragon Fruit Healthy?

 "Dragon fruit is a tropical fruit from the cactus family," says Amy Shapiro, M.S., RD, CDN, founder of Real Nutrition.
 It's pink (or sometimes yellow) on the outside; on the inside it's white or magenta and speckled with small black seeds.

-You can buy pitaya fresh at some grocery stores (summer is the peak season).
+While it's popular in Southeast Asia and some people consider it an exotic fruit, dragon fruit is native to Central America.
+However, you can buy pitaya fresh at some grocery stores (summer is the peak season).
 However, to enjoy it year-round, the most accessible way to eat it is as frozen cubes, powder, or as a smoothie pack.
 (Pitaya Plus is a well-known popular brand available in major retailers like Target.
 Pitaya powder can be purchased on Amazon.)
 Don't shy away from it just because it's not fresh.
 "Frozen is just as good, if not better than fresh, as the nutrients remain intact because they are frozen at the point of harvest," says Shapiro.
 No matter what form you buy, purchase dragon fruit without any added sugar.
 (You don't need it anyway.)

 Dragon fruit nutrition and health benefits